Jasmine Delaney: Critical analysis

 Cullen later wrote that Jasmine and Robbo were an "unlikely pair", but they had formed the show's "hot new romance".
 She also branded Jasmine a "bubbly nurse".
 A reporter for the Coventry Evening Telegraph thought the chemistry between the couple "has been palpable for some time, and it seemed as if it was only a matter of waiting before the photogenic duo became a couple."
 The reporter also questioned "will the pair ever get together, or is their will-they-won't-they relationship set to run for a while yet?"
 Cullen later dubbed them "the odd couple" and observed that they "have endured grief, heartache and even a sperm donor request together.
 But in the face of it all, their love hasn't wavered."

 In July 2020, Frost began receiving abusive comments online after her character attempted to gain custody of Grace.
 She was forced to remind the show's fans that it was a storyline and she is playing a character.
 As Jasmine's grief story played out, a Liverpool Echo reported noted "All eyes are on Jasmine again, and given the fact she has more ups and downs than a rollercoaster, there's little wonder."

+In November 2021, three critics for The West Australian placed Jasmine in eleventh place in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+They praised the character, stating: "Jasmine's been through the wringer since joining the cast in 2017.
+Her husband was killed off, she grappled with depression, and became obsessed with having a baby to the point she even plotted to steal one.
+Even with all that going on, she's remarkably loveable."